jholl/shopify-product-tabs/README.md

 ```

+#### Write in the text editors

-#### Write within your shop admin text editor and use the "Heading 3" (or H3) tag to indicate tab titles; everything between H3 tags becomes content of the preceding H3.
+In your shopify admin, you can use the "Heading 3" (or H3) tag to indicate tab titles; everything between H3 tags becomes content of the preceding H3.
 So for example

 ```
 <h3>Details</h3>